rantahar/introduction-to-mpi/_episodes/01-introduction.md

 Naively, using more CPUs (or cores) means that one can solve a problem much faster, in time scales that make sense for research projects or study programs.
 However, how efficiently a problem can be solved in parallel depends on how the problem is divided among each CPUs (or cores) and the data and memory needs of the algorithm.
 This determines how much the cores need to communicate with each other while working together.
 The number of cores we can efficiently use also depends on the problem.
-You probably have two or four on your laptop, and many problems can be run very efficiently on all of those cores.
+You probably have two or four cores on your laptop, and many problems can be run very efficiently on all of those cores.
 As a researcher, you probably have access to a High-Performance Computing (HPC) system with thousands or hundreds of thousands of cores.
 To use them all efficiently would be challenging in almost any field.